canankarakoc/canankarakoc/content/authors/admin/_index.md

 I am a postdoctoral scholar in [Lennon Lab](https://microbes.sitehost.iu.edu/) at Indiana University Bloomington.

 I am broadly interested in eco-evolutionary dynamics of communities, and how they persist and maintain coexistence in space and time.
 I have a soft spot for microbes -anything smaller than 1mm.
-I think they are amazing minute-like-organisms and allow us see evolution in action within days.
+I think they are amazing minute-like-organisms and allow us to see evolution in action within days.

-I really like to combine these tiny bits of amazing biology to eco-evolutionary theories to understand -and hopefully predict, how the time and changes shape genes, populations, communities and ecosystems.
+I like to combine these tiny bits of amazing biology with eco-evolutionary theories to understand -and hopefully predict, how time and changes shape genes, populations, communities, and ecosystems.

-Lately I found myself nature, life and death inspired pen&ink drawing and doodling science for kids.
+Lately, I found myself nature, life and death inspired pen&ink drawing and doodling science for kids.
 I like to read philosophy and ask questions.
 I am into photography, also playing guitar and singing, poorly.
 Guess what?
 After I self-sabotaged myself, I got into spirituality too.
-Check my personal blog if you are curious.
+Check my blog if you are curious.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.